 “We are so excited about the potential to use this scientific tool to tell the story of an individual bird: where it was banded, where it has gone from here and how long it took to travel,” said Judy Fairchild with the Dewees Island Conservancy.

-On June 6, Audubon South Carolina was pleased to unveil the Motus network’s newest tower at Caesars Head State Park, which was completed in partnership with Duke Energy and the South Carolina Department of Parks, Recreation & Tourism.
+On June 6, 2021, Audubon South Carolina was pleased to unveil the Motus network’s newest tower at Caesars Head State Park, which was completed in partnership with Duke Energy and the South Carolina Department of Parks, Recreation & Tourism.
 It is the first tower located in the Upstate, and it joins others already installed thanks to various collaborations on Sullivan's Island, Park- Port Royal, Daufuskie Island and Nemours Wildlife Foundation.
+The Duke Energy Foundation has funded two more towers, one at the Greenville County School Districts state of the art STEM science center, Roper Mountain, and one on Paris Mountain to monitor the Paris Mountain State Park area for migrating birds and wildlife.
+These two towers are next on the list for installation!

-Audubon South Carolina is also on track to complete two new towers this summer: one at Silver Bluff Audubon Center and Sanctuary near Aiken by the end of June, and one at the Dorchester County Career and Technology Center in Dorchester in partnership with the Francis Beidler Forest Audubon Center.
+Audubon South Carolina has installed motus towers at each of the centers, one at Silver Bluff Audubon Center and Sanctuary near Aiken , and one at the Dorchester County Career and Technology Center in Dorchester in partnership with the Francis Beidler Forest Audubon Center.
+These towers were funded in partnership with the Dominion Energy Foundation.

 As we look to expand the Motus network even further in South Carolina, we are simultaneously collaborating with partners across the Southeast and at Louisiana State University on a migratory connectivity project focusing on Swainson's Warblers.
 This work will not only contribute to the limited body of knowledge about this elusive species, but it will also contribute to National Audubon's Migratory Bird Initiative, which aims to secure the future of migratory birds using the power of migration science to educate, identify threats, and better understand migratory bird species' full life cycle needs.